Thanks to a bigger refrigerator, the Community Meal at United Methodist Church now feeds more than 100 people per week. Read more

 Trembly had heard about Little Free Libraries (small streetside stations where neighbors can take and leave books) and figured she could build a small food pantry modeled after that concept, stock it regularly, and provide one more resource to supplement the other food banks and pantries in town.
 She needed guidance from the community, though, so she posted on the Lander Talk community bulletin, where she connected with Dannine Donaho, owner of Main Street’s Snow Deep Designs.

 Donaho provided two important resources: First, she offered to house the pantry in the courtyard alley behind her business.
-Then she introduced Trembly to Michelle Escudero, the Lander program officer for the LOR Foundation.
+Then she introduced Trembly to Michelle Escudero, the Lander community officer for the LOR Foundation.
 Shortly after, Escudero and Trembly met to discuss the project.

 “Around that same time, I was talking to a lot of the social service networks in Lander, and the number one problem was food insecurity,” Escudero says.
 “Sarah’s concept was urgent and compelling, and it was clear that—with a little support—she could address a crucial need.”